tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 3,000 gp**/**600 gp plus 5 recoveries

-**Effect:** You create a teleportation circle with a unique sequence of magic sigils, which you and other ritual casters can useas a location marker for rituals such as [Linked Portal](#linked-portal) and [Planar Portal](#planar-portal).
+**Effect:** You create a teleportation circle with a unique sequence of magic sigils, which you and other ritual casters can uses a location marker for rituals such as [Linked Portal](#linked-portal) and [Planar Portal](#planar-portal).
 The teleportation circle does not transport creatures anywhere on its own—it merely enables other travel rituals.

 The teleportation circle lasts for 24 hours, but the ritual caster can extend the duration by spending a recovery every 24 hours to sustain it.
 The caster does not need to see or even be on the same plane to sustain the effect.
 If the ritual's effect is sustained without interruption for a year and a day, the teleportation circle becomes permanent.